 The Federal Reserve Board completed a study that indicated 40 percent of United States households do not have enough to cover an unexpected expense of $400 or more.
 People instead turn to credit cards or 401k loans, both of which are costly choices.
 Investing in a savings account each month ensures that you can address unexpected events and helps to avoid additional costs in the form of interest or penalties.

-Social Security really is a wild card.
-It is not known how much you will receive if anything by the time you’re of age, given the possibility for change between now and retirement.
-You should plan for any Social Security benefits to be the icing on your retirement cake, meaning assume that you won’t receive that income and if you do, you’ll be way ahead.
-Also, no one knows exactly how long they will live, but if you do reach the age where Social Security benefits are possible, defer your benefits until full retirement age to maximize your benefits.
+Social Security can be a wild card.
+It is not known how much you will receive, if anything, by the time you’re of age.
+You should plan for any Social Security benefits to be the icing on your retirement cake.
+Assume that you won’t receive that income, and if you do, you’ll be way ahead.
+No one knows exactly how long they will live, but if you do reach the age where Social Security benefits are possible, defer your benefits until full retirement age to maximize your benefits.

-Finally, if your plan includes assuming you can work until you don’t want to anymore as a safety net, it may be time to reconsider your strategy to have less risk.
-There will come a time when you either do not want to work anymore or experience a life event that prevents you from working unexpectedly.
+Finally, assuming you’ll be able to work until you decide not to is risky.
+There may be a life event that prevents you from working unexpectedly.
 You must have a plan in place for your retirement to cover unexpected events and to ensure that you spend your years however you choose.

 If you have questions about your retirement plan or are in need of one, schedule an appointment on our online calendar by selecting the date and time that is most convenient for you!
 You can also always reach us at firstname.lastname@example.org.